-- licensing companies and agents to transact business and authorizing lines of business; - calculating the value of assets to determine compliance with statutory requirements; - mandating certain insurance benefits; - regulating certain premium rates; - reviewing and approving policy forms; - regulating unfair trade and claims practices, including through the imposition of restrictions on marketing and sales practices, distribution arrangements and payment of inducements; - establishing statutory capital and surplus requirements; - approving changes in control of insurance companies; - restricting the payment of dividends and other transactions between affiliates; - establishing assessments and surcharges for guaranty funds, second-injury funds and other mandatory pooling arrangements; - requiring insurers to dividend to policyholders any excess profits; - regulating the types, amounts and valuation of investments; and - regulating a variety of other financial and non-financial components of an insurer's business.
+licensing companies and agents to transact business and authorizing lines of business;

+calculating the value of assets to determine compliance with statutory requirements;

+mandating certain insurance benefits;

+regulating certain premium rates;

+reviewing and approving policy forms;

+regulating unfair trade and claims practices, including through the imposition of restrictions on marketing and sales practices, distribution arrangements and payment of inducements;

+establishing statutory capital and surplus requirements;

+approving changes in control of insurance companies;

+restricting the payment of dividends and other transactions between affiliates;

+establishing assessments and surcharges for guaranty funds, second-injury funds and other mandatory pooling arrangements;

+requiring insurers to dividend to policyholders any excess profits;

+regulating the types, amounts and valuation of investments; and regulating a variety of other financial and non-financial components of an insurer's business.

 In recent years, the state insurance regulatory framework has come under increased scrutiny, and some state legislatures have considered legislation or enacted laws and state insurance departments have adopted regulations that may alter or increase state authority to regulate insurance companies and insurance holding companies.
-Further, the NAIC and state insurance regulators continually reexamine existing laws and regulations, specifically focusing on modifications to statutory accounting principles, holding company regulations, initiatives to address climate risks in the insurance sector, considerations related to private equity ownership of insurers, consumer privacy protection, emerging artificial intelligence ("AI") and alternative data sets ("Big Data"), interpretations of existing laws and the development of new laws and regulations.
+Further, the NAIC and state insurance regulators continually reexamine existing laws and regulations, specifically focusing on modifications to statutory accounting principles, holding company regulations, interpretations of existing laws and the development of new laws and regulations.
 The NAIC has undertaken a Solvency Modernization Initiative focused on updating the solvency regulatory framework, including capital requirements, governance, risk management, accounting and financial reporting, group supervision and reinsurance.